niteshg97/GPU-Based-Machine-Learning-for-Higgs-Boson-Process-Classification/README.md

 ✅ **XGBoost outperformed all models**, particularly in **precision and AUC**, making it the most suitable model for Higgs boson process classification.

-📦 The trained XGBoost model is saved in:
+📦 The trained XGBoost model is saved in:xgb.v1.model

 ------